South Centre

 Sustainable development

 The South Centre has delved into the interplay between digital technologies and development on several occasions through its research outputs.
 In 2006, it published an analytical note titled Internet Governance for Development, arguing that affordable access to the internet allows for better education opportunities, greater access to information, improved private and public services, and stronger cultural diversity.
-More specifically, the document provided recommendations on issues such as openness (e.g. leaving the policy space open for developing countries), diversity (e.g. multilingualism), and security (e.g. funding of computer security incident response teams (CSIRTs)) to maximise the outcomes of discussions for developing countries at the Internet Governance Forum (IGF).
+More specifically, the document provided recommendations on issues such as openness (e.g. leaving policy space open for developing countries), diversity (e.g. multilingualism), and security (e.g. funding of computer security incident response teams (CSIRTs)) to maximise the outcomes of discussions for developing countries at the Internet Governance Forum (IGF).

-A year later, the South Centre published the research paper Towards a Digital Agenda for Developing Countries, in which it looks into the conditions, rights, and freedoms necessary for developing countries to benefit from digital and Internet resources.
+A year later, the South Centre published the research paper Towards a Digital Agenda for Developing Countries, which looks into the conditions, rights, and freedoms necessary for developing countries to benefit from digital and internet resources.
 By bringing together several different strands of ongoing discussions and analyses at the national and international levels, it provides a direction for further research and policy analysis by laying the groundwork and creating awareness of the relevance and scope of digital and internet content for policymakers in developing countries.

 In 2020, the South Centre continued to research the impact of digital technologies in the context of development.
-Its research paper The Fourth Industrial Revolution in Developing Nations: Challenges and Roadmap tackles trends in emerging technologies such as big data, robotics, and the internet of things (IoT), and identifies challenges, namely, the lack of infrastructure, a trained and skilled workforce, scalability, and funding faced by developing countries.
+Its research paper, The Fourth Industrial Revolution in Developing Nations: Challenges and Roadmap, tackles trends in emerging technologies such as big data, robotics, and the IoT, and identifies challenges, namely, the lack of infrastructure, a trained and skilled workforce, scalability, and funding faced by developing countries.
 It goes on to propose a strategic framework for responding to the fourth industrial revolution, which focuses on capacity building, technology incubations, scientific development, and policymaking.

-Discussions towards the adoption of a Global Digital Compact (GDC) have been included as one of the proposals made by the United Nations Secretary-General (UNSG) in his report Our Common Agenda (A/75/982).
-The main objective of this proposal is “to protect the online space and strengthen its governance” based on “shared principles for an open, free and secure digital future for all”.
-The issue of digital governance is quite complex and includes the need to reaffirm the fundamental commitment to connecting the unconnected; avoiding fragmentation of the internet; providing people with options as to how their data is used; applying human rights online; and promoting the regulation of AI.
+Discussions towards the adoption of the GDC had been included as one of the proposals made by the United Nations Secretary-General in his report Our Common Agenda (A/75/982).
+The main objective of this proposal was ‘to protect the online space and strengthen its governance’ based on ‘shared principles for an open, free and secure digital future for all’.
+The issue of digital governance is quite complex and includes the need to reaffirm the fundamental commitment to connecting the unconnected, avoiding fragmentation of the internet, providing people with options as to how their data is used, applying human rights online, and promoting the regulation of AI.

-The need to guarantee the implementation of human rights online requires that discussions leading towards the GDC are conducted with upmost transparency, public disclosure, and accountability.
+The need to guarantee the implementation of human rights online required discussions leading towards the GDC to be conducted with utmost transparency, public disclosure, and accountability.
 Likewise, the private IT sector must respect human rights, apply human rights due diligence and increased accountability, and allow broader oversight from the state and civil society.
-In some instances, public-private partnerships (PPPs) can be a useful tool to support an inclusive digital transformation, but public participation and oversight of PPPs, guided by strong principles of transparency and the protection and respect for human rights, are necessary to support the transfer of technology, skills, and knowledge needed to promote an inclusive digital transformation.
-The South Centre has actively engaged with other partners to strengthen multilateralism in this process and to limit the detrimental impacts of multistakeholderism in global governance.
+In some instances, public-private partnerships (PPPs) can be a useful tool to support an inclusive digital transformation, but public participation and oversight of PPPs, guided by strong principles of transparency and the protection and respect for human rights, are necessary to support the transfer of technology, skills, and knowledge needed to promote inclusive digital transformation.
+The South Centre was actively engaged with other partners to strengthen multilateralism in this process and to limit the detrimental impacts of multistakeholderism in global governance.

-The South Centre combines expertise in global matters of governance in the discussion of the GDC with the objective of strengthening multilateralism through an intergovernmental process that protects the voices of developing and least-developed countries.
-We prepared a submission to the GDC on applying Human Rights Online.
-In addition, our forthcoming research paper considers the discussion on the GDC, the current fragmentation of digital governance from the perspective of developing countries, and the need to increase international cooperation directed towards digital transformation, while highlighting the need to address climate change, the protection of human rights, and inclusiveness as the most relevant issues for developing countries today.
+The South Centre combines expertise in global matters of governance in the discussion of the GDC to strengthen multilateralism through an intergovernmental process that protects the voices of developing and least developed countries.
+We prepared a submission to the GDC on applying human rights online.

-In 2020 and 2021, a SouthViews on Technology and Inequality: Can We Decolonise the Digital World?, on Digital Transformation: Prioritizing Data Localization, and An Introduction to the UN Technology Bank for the Least Developed Countries were also published.
+In 2020 and 2021, SouthViews on Technology and Inequality: Can We Decolonise the Digital World?, on Digital Transformation: Prioritizing Data Localization, and An Introduction to the UN Technology Bank for the Least Developed Countries were also published.

-The South Centre has general and specific emailing lists and is moving to institutionally become a paperless organisation.
+The South Centre has general and specific email lists and is moving to become a paperless organisation.
+To subscribe to our email lists, please visit our main website or contact us.

 Social media channels